Maryland Terrapins: Men's soccer

+Women's soccer

+Since their season in 1987, the Terrapins women's soccer team has made 13 NCAA tournament appearances and reached 2 quarterfinals in 1995 and 1996.

 Softball

 The Terrapins softball team began play in 1995.
 The team has made four NCAA Tournament appearances in 1999, 2010, 2011, and 2012.
 The current head coach is Julie Wright.

 Wrestling

 Prior to joining the Big Ten in 2014, the Terrapins wrestling team won more ACC team championships than any other school in the conference, winning their 24th ACC title in 2012.
 The 2012 ACC championship is the Terps' fourth in the past five years.
 Maryland has finished in the top 20 at the NCAA Championships each year since the 2010 season and produced multiple all Americans since 2009, a school record.
 Two-time NCAA champion and two-time Olympian Kerry McCoy was head coach for eleven years until 2019.
 The XFINITY Center is the arena for the Terrapin Wrestling team.

 Maryland has had over 200 ACC Champions, 2 NCAA National Champions, and 18 NCAA All-Americans.
 In 2010 Hudson Taylor became Maryland's first three-time all American with his fourth-place finish at 197 pounds.
 Spencer Myers became Maryland's first freshman in 2011 when he earned all American status with his sixth-place finish at heavyweight.
 The first wrestling team started in 1940 competed in the Southern Conference, with Paul McNeil becoming the Terps' first champion that same year at 175 pounds.
 In 2014, Jimmy Sheptock had one of the greatest runs in Maryland wrestling history, with a 32–1 record, ACC Championship, and the first Maryland wrestler to obtain a number one seed at the NCAA Championships, where he was runner-up to Ed Ruth.

 The Maryland wrestling team was dominant in the ACC throughout the 1950s and 1960s and returned to claim two more conference titles in the late 2000s.
 However, in its first season in the Big Ten, Maryland failed to win a Big Ten dual meet.
 After 13 tries, Maryland finally won its first Big Ten dual meet January 10, 2016, against Michigan State.

 In April 2019, former Edinboro wrestler and Missouri assistant Alex Clemsen was named head coach.
-During the 2022-23 season, a 4-0 start that included an upset of Pittsburgh gave the Terrapins their first win against a ranked opponent and national ranking for the first time since 2013, when Maryland was in the ACC.
+During the 2022–23 season, a 4–0 start that included an upset of Pittsburgh gave the Terrapins their first win against a ranked opponent and national ranking for the first time since 2013, when Maryland was in the ACC.